 By 2050, over 70% of service will be frequent or flexible service, with wait times between five and 15 minutes.

-Figure 11.
-Combined Equity and Land Use Scores
+CHAPTER 4: SYSTEM PLAN communitytransit Figure 11.
+Combined Equity and Land Use Scores Source: Fehr & Peers and

-Data summarizing demographic information with a focus on equity (such as low-income households and communities of color) were combined with land use data that estimates the future population and jobs density by 2050.
+Community Transit, 2023 Data summarizing demographic information with a focus on equity (such as low-income households and communities of color) were combined with land use data that estimates the future population and jobs density by 2050.

 The "scores" from this analysis are represented by the purple gradient, Low to High.
 The land use growth (in orange) is provided for additional context.
 This data was used to identify the appropriate service types for different areas in the County based on the framework shown in Figure 9.
 Multiple versions of the System Plan were developed and reviewed to determine a final preferred System Plan for Journey 2050, shown on the following page.
 WHAT DOES THIS MEAN?